Lperlind/perlind_ttf/README.md

 # Disclaimer

 Please note that this has been ripped out of my own personal private project hence relying on some custom arenas.
-Additionally the curves extracted from the hinter api and unhinted code path are all in the form of bezier curves (my gpu solver only does bezier curves).
+Additionally the curves extracted from the hinter api and unhinted code path are all in the form of quadratic bezier curves (my gpu solver only does quadratic bezier curves).
 You can keep these as is or replace them to integrate more with the odin core library.

 # Limitations
 Currently there are a few fonts that I do not hint correctly, ideally in the future I fix these up but most I have tested work correctly.
-Additionally there is no codepath for converting CFF cubic curves into bezier curves (future thing to do) nor do the CFF curves have a hinter (another future thing to do).
+Additionally there is no codepath for converting CFF cubic bezier curves into quadratic bezier curves (future thing to do) nor do the CFF curves have a hinter (another future thing to do).

-As previously stated the curves you get out are bezier.
-You can go digging into the internals if you need something else, I still retain the original structure of the curves (line segments, bezier, cubics), I just covert them to bezier right at the end.
+As previously stated the curves you get out are quadratic bezier.
+You can go digging into the internals if you need something else, I still retain the original structure of the curves (line segments, quadratic bezier, cubics bezier), I just covert them to quadratic bezier right at the end.

 # Usage